-In our July issue, we meet Nick and Robyn Gluckman, and their brood of pets, in their recently renovated Tamboerskloof home.
+Meet Nick and Robyn Gluckman, and their brood of pets, as they let us into their recently renovated Tamboerskloof home.
 Here they tell Lynette Botha a bit more about the renovation, their personal style and what they love most about their neighbourhood.

 What’s your advice for those looking to renovate their homes?